-Dr. David Jockers is a Maximized Living doctor, functional medicine practitioner, corrective care chiropractor, nutritionist, exercise physiologist and certified strength & conditioning specialist.
+Dr. David Jockers is a functional nutritionist, corrective care chiropractor, exercise physiologist and certified strength & conditioning specialist.
 He currently owns and operates Exodus Health Center in Kennesaw, Georgia and runs one of the hottest natural health websites in DrJockers.com